MasterMaybeFromHell/Discord-Crash-Bot/README.md

 # Discord-Crash-Bot
-Change "Your text" to your text
+Change "Your Text" to your text

 **Requirements:**
 discord.py